miguellacorte/action_sequencer/README.md

 # Action Sequencer

-The Action Sequencer is an online music sequencer designed to explore new forms of interactive collective creation and online distribution.
+The Action Sequencer is an online music sequencer designed to explore new forms of interactive collective creation and online music distribution.
 It allows users to create and share a constellation of synth sequences and then play them back.
 The last sequence created is displayed on the homepage until a new one is created.

 ![PreviewImg](https://raw.githubusercontent.com/miguellacorte/action_sequencer/main/Screenshot%202023-04-21%20at%2019.04.11.png)